Serverless PySpark node

 Note

-Only the entire Python file can be submitted as a single Spark job.
+You can only submit the entire Python file as a single Spark job.
 Running a selection of code is not supported.

-In the Submit command editor, enter the following command.
-All arguments use the spark-submit tool to package the Python script and submit it to EMR Serverless Spark.
+In the Submit command editor, write the following command.
+This command uses the spark-submit tool to package and submit the specified Python script to Alibaba Cloud EMR Serverless Spark for execution.

 spark-submit \